Skip to main content

 Input Table Columns for PII Resolution

-The PII resolution process passes the data through a privacy filter which removes the PII and reswizzles the table.
+The standard PII resolution process passes the data through a privacy filter which removes the PII and reswizzles the table.
 Because of this, any attributes you need to keep associated with the identifier need to be included in the input table.
 For more information, see the "Privacy Filter" section below.

 Note

 • This offering includes running our Identity Graph on demand.
-Our testing indicates that a warehouse size of 3XL that is not being used for any other operations performs best for average workloads, but this is dependent on your individual setup.
+Our testing indicates that a warehouse size of 2XL that is not being used for any other operations performs best for average workloads, but this is dependent on your individual setup.
 Contact your LiveRamp representative to understand the performance implications of your setup.

 • When resolving email data only, using the email-only resolution operation can provide higher throughput compared to full PII resolution.
 This is dependent on warehouse and setup, so talk with your LiveRamp team to determine the best approach for the use case.